Open Adoption in the Northern Territory: How It Works and What to Expect

 The degree of openness varies considerably depending on the circumstances of each adoption.
 The most common forms include:

 Letterbox contact.
-Territory Families acts as an intermediary, facilitating the exchange of letters, photos, and updates between the adoptive family and the birth family — typically once or twice a year.
+DCF may act as an intermediary, facilitating the exchange of letters, photos, and updates between the adoptive family and the birth family.
 Neither party has direct contact details for the other.
-This is the most common form of ongoing connection in NT adoptions where direct contact is not appropriate.
+This is one way of maintaining a connection where direct contact is not appropriate.

 Direct contact.
 In some arrangements, particularly where the child has an existing relationship with their birth parents or extended family, direct contact — phone calls, visits — is arranged.
 These arrangements are documented and reviewed regularly to ensure they remain in the child's best interests.